jgm/pandoc/doc/lua-filters.md

 The `pandoc.mediabag` module allows accessing pandoc's media storage.
 The "media bag" is used when pandoc is called with the `--extract-media` or `--standalone`/`-s` option.

+The module is loaded as part of module `pandoc` and can either be accessed via the `pandoc.mediabag` field, or explicitly required, e.g.:

+    local mb = require 'pandoc.mediabag'

 ### insert {#mediabag-insert}